What is CEF (Cisco Express Forwarding)?

 Cisco Express Forwarding (CEF) is a packet-switching technique that is the default for most of Cisco routing platforms.

-CEF Cisco provides the ability to switch packets (through advanced, Layer 3 IP switching technology) via a device in a way that minimises load on router’s processor.
+CEF Cisco provides the ability to switch packets (through advanced, Layer 3 IP switching technology) via a device in a way that minimises the load on router’s processor.

-- Adjacency table – This table is responsible for maintaining the layer 2 forwarding information for each FIB entry.
+This table is responsible for maintaining the layer 2 forwarding information for each FIB entry.
 Adjacency table takes its input from ARP Cache and hence populates itself with layer 2 information to be used for packet forwarding.
 This offloads the need for the router to send out ARP requests.

-- The FIB (Forwarding Information Base) – FIB table learns the routing information from IP Routing Table and tracks the next-hop for all routes.
-So while Adjacency table manages layer 2 information, CEF table manages the layer 3 forwarding information.
-Adjacency table maintains Layer 2 information for next hops listed in the FIB.
+FIB is known by the name of CEF table.
+FIB table learns the routing information from the IP Routing Table and tracks the next-hop for all routes.
+So while the Adjacency table manages layer 2 information, the CEF table manages the layer 3 forwarding information.
+The adjacency table maintains Layer 2 information for next hops listed in the FIB.

 - Router finds the corresponding adjacency table entry.

-CEF can be enabled in one of two modes described in the following sections:
+Cisco Express Forwarding (CEF) can be enabled in one of two modes described in the following sections: